Sijder/xanzas_lotd/README.md

 ### Artesian Cloaks of Skyrim

 Artesian Cloaks of Skyrim adds HDT Physics to Cloaks of Skyrim and Winter is Coming.
-These new cloak meshes are also compatible with kryptopyr's Complete Crafting Overhaul Remastered.

 [More information can be found here](https://www.nexusmods.com/skyrimspecialedition/mods/17416)